Ayşe Sultan (daughter of Murad III): Marriages

-Ayşe Sultan finally married Ibrahim Pasha in 1586.
+Ayşe Sultan finally married Ibrahim Pasha on 20 May 1586.
 Her wedding took place at the Old Palace, and was celebrated in a seven-day ceremony.
-Historian Mustafa Selaniki mentions the preparations, the presents which were given by both parties, the feasts, prepared for the Nakibü'l-esraf and the sadat, for the Şeyhülislam (supreme religious leader), the ulema and for the high-ranking officials.
+Historian Mustafa Selaniki mentions the preparations, the presents which were given by both parties, the feasts, prepared for the Nakibü'l-esraf and the sadat, for the Şeyhülislam (supreme religious leader), the ulema and the high-ranking officials.
 A year into the marriage, Murad dismissed Ibrahim Pasha from his post, because according to the chronicle of Hasan Beyzade, his damat, or bridegroom, status was an obstacle to sailing.
 Ibrahim served three times as Grand Vizier to Ayşe's brother Sultan Mehmed III.
-By her marriage, Ayse had a son Sultanzade Mehmed Bey and a daughter who both died in infancy.
+Ayse had a son Sultanzade Mehmed Bey and a daughter who both died in infancy.

 Ayşe Sultan was widowed upon Ibrahim Pasha's death on 10 July 1601.
 Yemişci Hasan Pasha became the new Grand Vizier.
-A telhis of Hasan Pasha announced that the Sultan Mehmed promised him the hand of Ayşe in marriage.
+A telhis of Hasan Pasha announced that Sultan Mehmed had promised him the hand of Ayşe in marriage.
 In accordance to this telhis, historian Mustafa Naima suggests that Yemişci Hasan Pasha and Ayşe Sultan were only engaged.
 The wedding took place on 5 April 1602.
 The marriage was unhappy for her, but when a year later Mehmed decided to execute Yemişci Hasan Pasha, Ayşe sent a letter to her mother, Safiye Sultan, and her brother, in which she promised that if the Sultan forgave her husband, they would go to Mecca without any further charge or trouble.
-However, the Sultan replied to her indicating that she could accompany him in death if she insisted.
+However, the Sultan's reply indicated that she could accompany him in death if she insisted.
 Yemisci was executed on 18 October 1603.
 In 1604, she married Güzelce Mahmud Pasha (died 1606).

 Charities

 Ayşe was well known for her charity.
-In her testament, she gave the following instructions for her inheritance: her slaves and slave girls were to be manumitted unconditionally; 10,000 akçes were bequeathed to cover the cash debts of people detained in prison for debts of up to 500 akçes; 2,000 akçes were for the poor, sick and orphans, and the remainder for the poor in the Holy Cities of Mecca, Medina, and Jerusalem.
+In her testament, she gave the following instructions for her inheritance: her slaves and slave girls were to be manumitted unconditionally; 10,000 akçes were bequeathed to cover the cash debts of people detained in prison for debts of up to 500 akçes; 2,000 akçes were for the poor, sick and orphans, and the remainder for the poor in the holy cities of Mecca, Medina, and Jerusalem.
 A certain amount of money was allocated to pay the ransom for Muslim prisoners of war, with the condition that female captives be freed first.